richstokes/k8s-folding-at-home/README.md

 https://foldingathome.org/2020/02/27/foldinghome-takes-up-the-fight-against-covid-19-2019-ncov/

-This is deployment lets you run folding@home on Kubernetes, should you have any spare cluster-power you'd like to donate.
+This deployment lets you run folding@home on Kubernetes, should you have any spare cluster-power you'd like to donate.

 <u>Note</u>: COVID-19 work units are currently being prioritized, however the folding@home client is liable to select jobs for other diseases too.